os-cau/cau-repl/docs/extending.md

 > The result of this transformation is that your Groovy class will replace the target class in the
 > application, while the functionality of the target continues to be available to you from your Groovy class.
 > You only have to override the methods that you would like to alter and can inherit the rest.
-> One may invoke it's methods via `super()`, including access to all its private methods and fields, which cau-repl will
+> One may invoke its methods via `super()`, including access to all its private methods and fields, which cau-repl will
 > transparently patch to `public` access.<br/>
 > You do not have to import this annotation manually.
 It is always available.
 >